janestreet/ocamlformat/HACKING.jst.md

 Street extension *)`.
 Because of the ability to extend the parsetree here, we do *not* use jane-syntax in `parser-extended`.

+`ocamlformat` routinely checks, at various places in `Fmt_ast`, that the thing it's about to print is an exact subterm of a "context" we're within (some larger term that we're in the middle of printing).
+Make sure you've designed your additions to `parser-extended` so that, while printing, you'll always recur on exact structural subterms.
+If you, for example, print an attribute specially and then try to recur on a term without that attribute, you're in for a bad time.

 How to update `ocamlformat`
 ---------------------------